dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```

 1. Then, back in Visual Studio Code,  on the "**git**" panel, click the "**...**" ellipsis menu at the top, then select "**Publish**", and confirm the publish when prompted.

+    > **Note**: If you receive an `error: src refspec master does not match any.` in the Visual Studio Code "Output" window it is likely because you forgot to commit two steps ago.
+Make sure to click the "**checkmark**" commit icon on the VS Code "Git" panel to commit as documented above.

     ![Publish](images/11220-Publish.png)